 - A common language creates a sense of culture for those working within the organization, which is a major factor in its success.

-How an employee survey assists with the development of a common language
+How an employee survey assists

 Developing a common language is not as easy as it seems.
 Words and phrases unique to the organization need to be identified and their meaning and usage defined.
 The new words and phrases need to be used appropriately in all company communications and documents.

 Employees need to be a part of the process for the transition and implementation of a common language to be effective.
-This can be accomplished with employee surveys.
+This can be accomplished with employee experience surveys.
 Surveys can determine:

 - The views and sentiments of the employees regarding a common language